dwebprotocol/dwebmultifeed/README.md

 Ensure that `isInitiator` to `true` to one side, and `false` on the other.
 This is necessary for setting up the encryption mechanism.

-Works just like hypercore, except *all* local hypercores are exchanged between replication endpoints.
+Works just like ddatabase, except *all* local ddatabases are exchanged between replication endpoints.

 ### stream.on('remote-feeds', function () { ... })